Table of Contents

 In Machine Learning, or Natural Language Processing to be precise, this is an example of a Named Entity Recognition (NER) type of problem – reviewed in the NLP Course of the Deep Learning Specialization.

-With a big-enough annotated dataset, you can learn an ML model to extract the valuable information for you. (*)
+With a big-enough annotated dataset, you can teach an ML model to extract the valuable information for you. (*)

 (*) I don’t want to sound ignorant and present this as a silver bullet.
 The performance of the model depends on a lot of factors.
 For example, if the text for every event follows a common structure, it will be a lot easier to get good results than dealing with a completely free-text format.